VAPT – Vulnerability Assessment and Penetration Testing | 2019 Beginner Guide!

 Difference between VA and PT

 The VA process gives a horizontal map into the security position of the network and the application(breadth over depth), while the PT process does a vertical deep dive into the findings(depth over breadth).
 In other words, the VA process shows the potential scale of the vulnerability, while the PT shows how critical it is.
-Due to the nature of work involved in each process, a VA can be carried out using automated scripts and tools, while a PT, in almost all cases, is a manual process as every application is unique and differ in their implementation.
+Due to the nature of work involved in each process, a VA can be carried out using automated scripts and tools.
+Whereas a PT, in almost all cases, is a manual process as every application is unique and differ in their implementation.
 Manual testing is preferred because a PT essentially simulates what real hackers would do to a network or application.

 When combined, penetration testing and vulnerability assessment tools provide a detailed picture of the vulnerabilities that exist in an application and the risks associated with them